SteveOCodes/SteveOCodes/README.md

 - 👩‍💻 I’m currently studying Full-Stack Development through CodeSpace and self-study
 - 👋 I’m looking to connect with others who are learning
 - 👨‍🎓 2021 Goals --> To be able to build full stack web applications
-- 🤝 Future Goals --> Connect with others and build out a business
+- 🤝 Future Goals --> To use my new coding skills to help me in my current job
 - 🎶 Fun fact: I love music!
 My favourite song is currently Fono - Feet On The Ground(Ivy Lab Remix)

 <br />